Years ago, a friend of mine asked me for a stock recommendation or two. “I need to make some money,” he said.

 I told him I really liked Texas Instruments (Nasdaq: TXN).
 “The calculator company?!” he exclaimed.
 “Yes, the calculator company,” I replied, rolling my eyes.

 I explained that while there are still calculators out there with Texas Instruments’ name on them, the company is one of the world’s leading semiconductor makers.
-And it paid a nice dividend at the time.
+And it pays a nice dividend.

 He snored loudly, pretending to be asleep.

 I then told him about Raytheon Technologies (NYSE: RTX).
 The government never gets tired of spending money on new toys for the military.

 “C’mon, Marc… give me something exciting,” he demanded.

 “Okay, how about Digital Realty Trust (NYSE: DLR)?”

 I explained that this company is a real estate investment trust that rents out shelf space to household-name companies to place their servers.
 It generates a ton of cash and also pays a solid dividend.